Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Summary and conclusions

 \section{Summary and conclusions}

-Brownian motion on the unit sphere is a central ingredient to models of active Brownian particles, e.g., Janus spheres, in which it describes the stochastic evolution of the propulsion direction.
-Here, we have constructed the corresponding overdamped stochastic process as a sequence of infinitesimal random rotations [\cref{eq:inf_rotations}].
-This construction is known as McKean--Gangolli injection \cite{Chirikjian:StochasticsLieGroups}, which transforms a stochastic process on the Lie algebra --- here, $\mathfrak{so}(3)$ --- into the generated Lie group --- here, the rotation group $SO(3)$.
+Brownian motion on the unit sphere is a central ingredient to models of axisymmetric colloidal particles, in which it describes the stochastic evolution of the symmetry axis; examples are oblate and prolate ellipsoids, but also active Brownian particles, e.g., Janus spheres, where such an axis is given by the propulsion direction.
+Here, we have constructed the corresponding overdamped stochastic process as a generalization of Brownian motion in flat (Euclidean) spaces, specifically, through a sequence of infinitesimal random rotations [\cref{eq:inf_rotations}].
+The latter construction is known as McKean--Gangolli injection \cite{Chirikjian:StochasticsLieGroups}, which transforms a stochastic process on the Lie algebra --- here, $\mathfrak{so}(3)$ --- into the generated Lie group --- here, the rotation group $SO(3)$.
 Within Itō calculus, it is then straightforward to derive a stochastic differential (i.e., Langevin) equation of the process [\cref{eq:kinematic-Ito}].
 Transforming the equation to its equivalent form in Stratonovich calculus [\cref{eq:kinematic-Str}] yields the same equation as is obtained heuristically from the underdamped Langevin equation of rotational Brownian motion [\cref{eq:kinematic,eq:euler-langevin}].
 In particular, the latter form is free from the apparent, noise-induced drift term present in the Itō form.
-We have shown that, indeed, this additional term does not generate a drift (bias) of the rotational motion; but rather, it is needed to preserve the normalisation of the orientation vector, $|\vec u(t)| = 1$, under the stochastic dynamics.
+We have shown that, indeed, this additional term does not generate a drift (bias) of the rotational motion; but rather, it is needed to preserve the normalization of the orientation vector, $|\vec u(t)| = 1$, under the stochastic dynamics.
+We have also derived the Fokker--Planck operator $\Lu$ corresponding to the overdamped Langevin equation [\cref{eq:FP-rotation,eq:FP-fluxes}].
+Provided that the external torque originates from a potential energy [\cref{eq:torque-potential}], the form of $\Lu$ has allowed us to prove that the constructed process obeys detailed balance [\cref{eq:detailed-balance}] and uniquely yields the expected Boltzmann form of the equilibrium distribution [\cref{eq:boltzmann}], which is the only stationary distribution in this case (\cref{sec:uniqueness}).